Cleveland Way - 11 Days & 10 Nights11 Days & 10 Nights 4.7 Read 29 reviews

 Moor Edge is a family run, dog friendly B&B. It contains 2 double guest rooms, each with TVs.

-Heathfield Bed and Breakfast guest house in Whitby, North Yorkshire, is a traditional red brick house situated within a short walk of the town centre of Whitby.
+Heathfield B&B in Whitby, is a traditional red brick house situated within a short walk of the town centre of Whitby.
 It is a small family-run guest house with a warm friendly atmosphere.

 Boulmer Guesthouse offers a warm welcome in the heart of Whitby.
 You will enjoy the excellent breakfast using only local produce and fantastic service.